dsccommunity/SqlServerDsc/README.md

   * SqlTempdbFileGrowth
   * SqlTempdbLogFileSize
   * SqlTempdbLogFileGrowth
+* Major version upgrades are supported if the action "upgrade" is specified.

 > **Note:** It is not possible to add or remove features to a SQL Server failover cluster.
 This is a limitation of SQL Server.
 See article